emr404/Paintings-Landing-Page/README.md

 # Paintings
 This is a landing page for a fictional store that sells paintings.

-**This design is not responsive at thse moment just wanted to use this to brush up on my flexbox knowledge.
+**This design is not responsive at the moment just wanted to use this to brush up on my flexbox knowledge.